ToluClassics/candle-tutorial/README.md

         let activation_tensor = activation.forward(&input_tensor)?;
         ```

 ### b.
 Roberta Config:

 Up next is the Roberta Config.
 This is a struct that holds the configuration of the model.
 It is similar to the [RobertaConfig](https://github.com/huggingface/transformers/blob/e1cec43415e72c9853288d4e9325b734d36dd617/src/transformers/models/roberta/configuration_roberta.py#L37) in the transformers library.
 For this Struct, We will initialize the default values for the config (We implement the `Default` trait for the `RobertaConfig` struct ) and then use the serde crate to deserialize the config from a json file.
+Alternatively we can create a `RobertaConfig::new()` method for creating a new instance of RobertaConfig

 ```rust
 pub struct RobertaConfig {